Telehealth in Vermont

 Vermont had telemedicine prior to COVID-19 and will after COVID-19 For Vermont Medicaid and for Commercial Payers

-- Vermont does not have restrictions on locations for provider and patient, this included recognizing the home as a patient location.
+- Vermont does not have restrictions on locations for provider and patient, this includes recognizing the home as a patient location.
+Note: There are rules if there's a state line between patient and provider, see the Licensure section for details.

 - Vermont does not restrict the types of services (if medically appropriate) or types of providers who can provide telemedicine.
 Starting July 1, 2020, Vermont also does not restrict the types of providers who can provide store-and-forward services.